DFE-Digital/teaching-vacancies-design-history/app/posts/2022-10-20-job-listing-page-iteration.md

 ### Adding an ‘Apply for job’ call to action

-Previously the call to action to apply for the job was in the middle of the page.
+Previously, the call to action to apply for the job was in the middle of the page.

 This makes it hard to spot so we added an ‘Apply for job’ button to the top of the page.